mirkevichhh/snake_game/README.md

 Data Persistence: Your High Score is saved locally, so your best record will be waiting for you even after you close and restart the game.

-Be careful—colliding with a wall or your own tail ends the game!
+Warning: Be careful — colliding with a wall or your own tail ends the game!